UMD: A Globally Connected University

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-This program will benefit students from any major and on any career path.
-It is well-suited for students who may have little or no previous study abroad experience.
+The program is open to ALL majors and for all undergraduates from first-year students to seniors.
+This program will benefit students on any career path and is well-suited for students who may have little or no previous study abroad experience.

-Group reflection and dialogue are an important part of the program so students should be open to connecting with the group and the local community in a meaningful way.
-Our reflections may include critical conversations about social justice issues such as poverty, race, identity, and privilege.
-Students should also be open to participating in meaningful service work, which may include physical labor.
+Group reflection and intergroup dialogue are critical pieces of the program so students should be open to connecting with the group and the local community in a meaningful way.
+Our reflections will include critical conversations about social justice issues such as poverty, race, identity, power, and privilege.
+Students should also be open to participating in service work, which may include physical labor.
 Spanish language skills are helpful for this program but are not required.